mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Psychologically speaking, there are several component factors in living.

 One is *circumstances*.
 The second is the sensory world, *sensory system*.
 And also the movement world, *movement system* [...]
 And also, the *gut system*: your guts.
-We have lots of guts. (*Transcriber’s Note:* In subsequent talks, this is referred to as the *internal organ system*.)
-And also, the *brain-nerve system*.
+We have lots of guts.
+And also, the *brain-nerve system*. (*Transcriber’s Note:* In subsequent talks, the *gut system* is referred to as the *internal organ system*.)

-So [there are] circumstances and also the sensory system.
+So [there are] *circumstances* and also the *sensory system*.
 The sensory system is to get some information or to give some information to somebody, and to learn information from the outside, through the sensory system, which is called eyes, nose, ears – so, the sense of seeing, sense of hearing, sense of tangibility, et cetera.
 That is the sensory world, sensory system.

-The movement system is [that] through your body and mind, by getting the lots of information outside [and] inside, immediately you can do [something].
+The *movement system* is [that] through your body and mind, by getting the lots of information outside [and] inside, immediately you can do [something].
 Your whole body and mind create a certain energy to compel you to act.
 That is the movement system; you have this.
 That is the complete unity of the sensory system and the nerve and brain system, lots of things, and then immediately you can create a certain movement.

-And also, the gut system: you have lots of guts.
+And also, the *gut system*: you have lots of guts.

-And next is the brain-nerve system.
+And next is the *brain-nerve system*.

 And one more thing: that is *total personality*.